UtilityHotbar/cosmic-cairn/cairn-srd.md

 nav_order: 2
 ---

-# Cairn System Reference Document
+# Cairn: Cosmic Edition System Reference Document

 <p></p>

-**Cairn** is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-Peruse the [repo](https://github.com/yochaigal/cairn) or download the game in other [formats](https://drive.google.com/drive/u/0/folders/1dNGoSErZRApJr6R7mI3BAOhfkr4SOpPm) (including Word, Affinity, Google Docs, etc).

-**Cairn** is an adventure game for one facilitator (the **Warden**) and at least one other player.
+**Cairn: Cosmic Edition** is an adventure game for one facilitator (the **Warden**) and at least one other player.
-Players act as hardened adventurers exploring a dark & mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.
+Players act as adventurers wandering the deadly yet wondrous Stars, plumbing the depths of the Forest of the Stars for glory, knowledge, or fortune.
+Whatever their reasons, they must brave the many perils of this un-wood, and hope that they may return alive.

 ## Index
 - [Overview](#overview)